Public university: United States

-In the United States, most public universities are operated by state governments and rely on subsidies from their respective states.
-However, support for public universities has declined in recent decades, forcing many public universities to seek private donations or raise tuition.
-The percentage of state appropriations per student at public universities has fallen from 78% in 1974 to 43% in 2000.
+In the United States, almost all public universities were founded, and are operated by state governments and rely on subsidies from their respective states.
+They often have large enrollments, extensive facilities, and large budgets.
+However, support for public universities has declined in recent decades, forcing many public universities to seek private donations or raise tuition and fees.
+The percentage of state appropriations at public universities has fallen from 78% in 1974 to 43% in 2000.
 States generally charge higher tuition to out-of-state students because in-state students or their parents have previously subsidized the university by paying state taxes.

-The oldest public universities in the United States are the University of North Carolina at Chapel Hill, founded in 1789, and the University of Georgia, founded in 1795.
+The oldest public universities in the United States are the University of Georgia, founded in 1785, and the University of North Carolina at Chapel Hill, founded in 1789.
 The College of William & Mary, founded in 1693, and Rutgers University, founded in 1766, were two of the nine colonial colleges.
 Both were private universities until the 20th century, with William & Mary becoming public in 1908 and Rutgers in 1945.

-Every state has at least one public university, and the largest states have more than thirty.
+Every state has at least one public university and the largest states have more than thirty.
 This is partly a result of 1862 Morrill Land-Grant Acts, which gave eligible states 30000 acres of federal land to sell to finance public universities that emphasized studies in agriculture and mechanical arts.
-The University of Wisconsin, Iowa State University, and the University of Missouri were early land-grand colleges.
+The University of Wisconsin, Iowa State University, Rutgers, the State University of New Jersey, and the University of Missouri were early land-grant colleges.
 Targeted at the Southern states, the Agricultural College Act of 1890 required states to establish land-grant universities for African Americans if they were excluded from the state's existing land-grant institutions.
 The Civil Rights Act of 1964, the Higher Education Act of 1965, and the Education Amendments of 1972, made public universities even more accessible for women, minorities, and lower-income applicants.